ClojureBridge/organizing/How-to-Organize-Outside-of-SF.md

+## Find a community
+> Tips for identifying allies within the local tech community

 ## Find a space

 Not much you can do without a space, and the space you find will determine how many students you can have at your workshop.
 Here are a couple ideas for where to find spaces: